 13-w

-On December 15, 2018, the voters of the tribe amended the Constitution and Bylaws of the Cortina Band of Wintun Indians and adopted the Governing Law of the Kletsel Dehe Wintun Nation as well an updated name for the Nation, which was a return to the traditional name of the Nation while retaining the name of Cortina Rancheria as the official name of the Nation’s federal trust land.
+On December 15, 2018, the Tribe’s voters amended the Constitution and Bylaws of the Cortina Band of Wintun Indians.
+Through this process, the Tribe adopted the Governing Law of the Kletsel Dehe Wintun Nation and restored the Nation’s traditional name, while retaining “Cortina Rancheria” as the official name of the federal trust land.

 Thank you for visiting our website and allowing us to share a part of our history with you.